-Surfing is a fun sport that offers countless benefits to those who do it.
-It’s also one of the most dangerous sports out there when things really go wrong.
+Surfing is an undeniably fun sport that offers countless benefits to those who do it but it’s also one of the most dangerous sports out there when things really go wrong.

-This article will help you understand how dangerous sharks really are when you’re surfing, which sharks to look out for and some famous surfers that have had run-ins with the ocean’s number one apex predator.
+We’ll be taking a deep dive into surfing and sharks to help you understand how dangerous sharks really are when you’re surfing, which sharks to look out for, how to reduce the risk of a shark attack and some famous surfers that have had run-ins with the ocean’s number one apex predator.

 How likely is a shark attack while surfing?

-If you’re worried about your four-legged friends check out our short read on do dogs attract sharks?
+But humans aren’t the only land mammals that visit our oceans.
+If you’re worried about your four-legged friends and sharks check out our short read on do dogs attract/attack sharks.

 Which sharks are most dangerous to surfers